macobo/slackbot/README.md

  * `git commit -am "description of what you changed"` (this description is private)
 * Deploy your changes with `git push heroku master`.
 * For debugging, you can look at the logs: `heroku logs -t`
+* Save your bot to github (if you forked) and gain awesome bragging rights:
+ * `git push origin master`

 # Addendum